How much is 100GB of data and do I need more than that?

 Using Facetime, Skype, or WhatsApp

-On average, reports from Ericsson show most people use around 10GB of data a month.
+Ofcom’s Communications Market Report for 2024 found people use 9.9GB of monthly mobile data in the UK.
 However, data consumption does vary from one vendor to the next.
-For instance, Three suggests their users access around 19GB of data each month.
-Even if you’re relying on your phone for many data-intensive activities, you should be fine with 100GB of data.
+For instance, Three suggests their customers used around 30.5GB of data each month on average during the first half of 2024.
+But even if you’re relying on your phone for many data-intensive activities, most people should be fine with 100GB of data.

 Spusu SIM Deal